-Career guidance is provided from as early as year 7 and all the way through to key stage 5.
+Career guidance is provided from as early as Year 7 and all the way through to Key Stage 5.
 Built in to the form time programme of study for Key Stage 3 and delivered as stand-alone lessons for Key Stage 4 and 5 pupils, the careers guidance delivered is intended to help pupils consider all the various options available to them.
 Pupils are invited to attend one to one interviews with our designated careers advisor to determine exactly which direction to follow.
 This includes plotting a “route map” which is an exercise to help pupils focus on their individual interests and goals.
 As a result of this they are able to determine which career path suits them best.
 Having identified their interests and career ideas they are encouraged to consider which qualifications are required.